treosh/uxm/README.md

 with an exception for `collectLoad` (it does not have a 3-letters acronym, and considered a legacy.)
 Use a per-metric function for more granular control of the callback behavior and saving a bundle size.

+This metrics are only available in Chromium-based browsers (Chrome, Edge, Opera).

+The best way to understand a metric is to read web.dev/metrics and check [the source](./src/metrics.js).

 #### collectMetrics(metrics, callback)

 - `metrics` <[array]<[string]|[object]>>